standard/standard/README.md

 - This module helps hold our code to a high *standard of quality*.
 - This module ensures that new contributors follow some basic *style standards*.

-### Is there an automatic formatter?
+## Is there an automatic formatter?

 Yes!
 You can use `standard --fix` to automatically fix most issues automatically.

-`standard --fix` is built into `standard` (since v8.0.0) for maximum convenience.
-Lots of problems are fixable, but some errors, like forgetting to handle the error in node-style callbacks, must be fixed manually.
+`standard --fix` is built into `standard` for maximum convenience.
+Most problems are fixable, but some errors (like forgetting to handle errors) must be fixed manually.

-To save you time, `standard` outputs a message ("Run `standard --fix` to automatically fix some problems.") when it detects problems that can be fixed automatically.
+To save you time, `standard` outputs the message "`Run standard --fix to automatically fix some problems`" when it detects problems that can be fixed automatically.

-### How do I ignore files?
+## How do I ignore files?

 Certain paths (`node_modules/`, `coverage/`, `vendor/`, `*.min.js`, `bundle.js`,
 and files/folders that begin with `.` like `.git/`) are automatically ignored.